-At our Hillcrest studio, we offer 12 of the latest cycleops phantom 3 indoor bikes, each equipped with Powertap technology to read the power.
+At our Hillcrest studio, we offer 10 of the latest Cycleops phantom 3 indoor bikes, each equipped with Powertap technology to read the power and cadence.
 Each Bike uses an Apple iPad to allow the client to login to their own account and receive their training and data.

 Why train with power?

 Before heart rate, many coaches prescribed workouts by distance or speed.
 Over time, however, they realized this method was highly inaccurate.
 Likewise, coaches and athletes are discovering the same with heart rate.
 Heart rate has three main flaws.
 First, it takes a great exertion to increase your heart rate, but it doesn’t require much output to maintain this higher level (whereas power shows your exact value instantaneously and can thus establish a much steadier profile).
 Second, heart rate takes quite some time to climb and is thus useless for short intervals because your body cannot respond before the interval is over.
 Finally, there are a multitude of external factors that affect your heart rate.
 These factors included: stress, sleep quantity and quality, hydration, caffeine intake, and others.
 This makes comparing even the same effort duration very difficult.